MaastrichtU-CDS/3d-deep-features-for-cancer-prognosis/README.md

 More details about radiomics feature extraction can be found at the tutorial the pyradiomics https://pyradiomics.readthedocs.io/en/latest/

 For extracting 3D deep features from CT, we need to transfer ROI of CT to videos.
-You can find video generator at  to finish this part of job.
+You can find video generator at 'CreateVideo' folder to finish this part of job.
+Due to the differences of mask storage in datasets, we provided different video generators for each dataset.
+For example, GenerateLUNG1Video.py can be used to generate video of region of interest (ROI) in LUNG1 dataset.

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.